Harald Grosskopf is the German drummer who entered the world of electronic music while still maintaining his percussive role behind the kit.

 More recently, Grosskopf has been recording and performing live, both solo and with Eberhard Kranemann with whom he released the experimental cosmic rock album ‘Krautwerk’ in 2017.

 For the 40th anniversary of ‘Synthesist’, Bureau B are reissuing the album as a deluxe edition with new remixes provided by the likes of Steve Baltes, Thorsten Quaeschning, Paul Frick and Stefan Lewin among others.
-From his home in Berlin, Harald Grosskopf kindly spoke to The Electricity Club about how his career was liberated by electronics.
+From his home in Berlin, Harald Grosskopf kindly spoke about how his career was liberated by electronics.

 You started as a drummer, so what got you interested in synthesizers and electronics?